JonyEpsilon/gorilla-repl.org/index.md

 for free, using the [online viewer](/viewer.html).
 Gorilla has a very flexible renderer, and if you start using Gorilla frequently you will probably want to learn how it works.
 You can find all the information you need on the [renderer](/renderer.html) page.
+There's a page with some boring but useful information about Gorilla's [configuration options](/configuration.html).
 There are a few videos which discuss various aspect of Gorilla in depth, you can find them on the [videos](/videos.html) page.
 If you really get into Gorilla, and want to contribute some code then you'll find some useful notes on the [developers](/developers.html) page.